donmelton/donmelton.com/items/2013/01-08-older-dogs-and-newer-tricks.md

 I've always believed --- not just hoped --- that you can continue learning new things when you're an adult.
 Not just information and facts, but real skills --- behaviors that are normally envied as talents.

 I know this is true because I've been doing it my whole adult life.
-And I plan on learning new things until I run out of air to breath.
+And I plan on learning new things until I run out of air to breathe.
 I'm not saying it's easy when you're my age.
 But don't tell me it's impossible.

 Via [Andrew Sullivan](http://andrewsullivan.thedailybeast.com/2013/01/teaching-an-old-dog-new-tricks-.html).